hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 ### Approach of this Implementation Guide

-AU Base is designed to serve as a base layer within the broader context of FHIR implementations in an Australian healthcare environment.
+AU Base is designed to serve as a [base layer](relationship.html) within the broader context of FHIR implementations in an Australian healthcare environment.
 AU Base is definitional in nature and not intended for standalone implementation or to provide direction on what to do in particular use cases.
-It provides an additional set of localised options in addition to what is available in the FHIR standard including Australian extensions and Australian terminology.
-AU Base provides a source of truth for nationally agreed concepts in addition to the FHIR, such as Medicare card number or Australian Indigenous Status.
+It defines an additional set of localised options in addition to what is available in the FHIR standard for use in Australia including extensions (and associated search parameters), terminology, and profiles.
+AU Base is the source of truth for nationally agreed local concepts such as Australian Medicare card number or Australian Indigenous Status.

-This definitional approach allows for individual concepts, agnostic to a specific domain or use case, to be defined and agreed at a national-level without the need for a separate project.
-Implementers working with a common concept that has national usage are encouraged to submit for consideration for adoption into AU Base.
+This definitional approach allows for individual concepts, agnostic to a specific domain or use case, to be defined and agreed at a national-level without the need for a separate project or to specify conformance requirements for a particular use case (i.e. Must Support, Obligation, Actors).

+Implementers working with a common concept that has national usage are encouraged to submit for adoption into AU Base.
 AU Base supports national agreement of the definition of concepts in FHIR and does not require a new project, e.g. AU eRequesting or AU Patient Summary, to standardise a new concept for adoption in Australia.

 This alignment allows general processing and simpler exchange of information from one implementation guide domain to another without the need for extensive integration translation tasks.
 This becomes more useful as the number of specific use case implementation guides expands and the potential issues of movement of information into and out of multiple domains of interest is addressed.

-Australian realm IGs and implementers are expected to use an AU Base defined concept where one exists instead of redefining locally.
+For representation and use of local concepts, Australian realm IGs and implementers are expected to (in order of precedence):
+* use the core FHIR extension, search parameter, or operation where available, otherwise
+* use the AU Base defined extension, search parameter, or operation where available, otherwise
+* use the domain-specific IG defined extension, search parameter, or operation, otherwise
+* define locally, the necessary extensions, search parameters, and operations in an IG and make available

 For a directly implementable usage of AU Base for a general level of capability it is recommended that [AU Core](https://build.fhir.org/ig/hl7au/au-fhir-core/) is adopted.
-AU Core introduces a required level of element support that give a core set of capability that can be implemented and assumed.

 #### Scope of AU Base FHIR Artefacts